QuocTrung810/MNIST_CNN_Differential_Privacy/README.md

 1. Accuracy:

-    - CNN without DP: 99.10%
+    - FNN without DP: 96.52%
-    - CNN with DP: 91.05%
+    - FNN with DP: 89.84%

-    The CNN model without Differential Privacy (DP) has about 8% higher accuracy than the model using DP.
+    The FNN model without Differential Privacy (DP) has about 7% higher accuracy than the model using DP.
 This is expected and shows the trade-off between accuracy and privacy.

 2. Privacy:

-    - CNN without DP: No special privacy protection measures.
+    - FNN without DP: No special privacy protection measures.

-    - CNN with DP: ε (epsilon) = 1.00
+    - FNN with DP: ε (epsilon) = 1.00

     Epsilon is a measure of privacy in Differential Privacy.
 The lower the epsilon value, the higher the privacy level.
 Epsilon = 1.00 is considered a fairly good privacy level in many practical applications.